Serving Tarrant, Parker & Johnson CountiesCall 817-994-4194 Call Now

 To some extent, air conditioners and heaters are designed to filter out these pollutants.
 A secondary defense is your air filters.
 However, if your units and filters collect too many of these pollutants, their filtration efficiency will be reduced, and more contaminants will get into your breathing air.

-It’s best to get HVAC maintenance done every 6 months – before you turn your A/C on in the spring and before you turn your heater on in the fall.
+It’s best to get AC maintenance in Fort Worth every 6 months – before you turn your A/C on in the spring and before you turn your heater on in the fall.
 Your HVAC technician can change your air filters for you and examine if your A/C or heater is due for a cleaning.
 With this regular maintenance, you won’t have to worry about all of the pollutants from outside having a negative impact on your indoor air quality.

 If your home’s humidity is too high, it makes your house a great breeding ground for mold and mildew.
 When these are allowed to grow in your home, they contaminate your breathing air.
 This is an especially common issue for high humidity areas such as Texas.